-Like the majority of physical fitness trackers, the Garmin Vivosmart HR isn’t technically water-proof.
+Like the majority of physical fitness trackers, the Garmin Vivosmart HR isn’t technically water-resistant.
 Rather, it’s waterproof.
-In this instance, you can use it in a water deepness of as much as 50 meters without having problems.
+Meaning that you can use it in a water deepness of as much as 50 meters without having problems.

 What does water resistant mean?

 Look meticulously and also you’ll observe that wearable gadgets such as the Garmin Vivosmart HR aren’t water-proof, yet instead water immune.
 For the Garmin Vivosmart HR, this distinction implies the item can be put on during surface swimming, superficial snorkeling, and also comparable tasks.
 You can also wear it in the shower or bathroom.